 As you start thinking through how you would answer these questions, jot down notes—not verbatim responses.
 You do not want the conversation to feel forced or the responses rehearsed.

-Come with Your Own Interview Questions
+#5: Come Prepared with Questions

 Another likely inquiry is, “Do you have any questions for me?”
 Come to the interview armed with questions for the hiring manager.
 Examples include: